James51332/dadabo.dev/_posts/2024-6-26-better-waves.md

 ![frequency demo](/assets/img/better-waves/frequencyDemo.png)

 Hopefully this makes things a little clearer.
 Now, we can choose a model for generating a spectrum.
-I chose to use the Phillips spectrum, which is one model based on oceanographic data.
+I chose to use the Jonswap spectrum, which is one model based on oceanographic data.
 It a uses the wind velocity and gravitational to approximate the intensity of waves of different frequencies.
-By combining the phillips with some gaussian noise to model the probability of each frequency being present we can get a wide variety of possible oceans.
+By combining the jonswap with some gaussian noise to model the probability of each frequency being present we can get a wide variety of possible oceans.

 Let's look at this spectrum and the heightmap that it generates.
 To interpret the spectrum, the pattern is that the frequency of a point is based on its distance from the center in the direction of the point and the amplitude is the brightnesss of the pixel.
-The phillips spectrum culls points that aren't in the same direction as the wind.
+To visualize, we're going to look at a simpler spectrum which culls points that aren't in the same direction as the wind.
 It's strongest waves are also lower frequency, which is similar to our fractal brownian motion from before.

 ![comparison of spetrum and heightmap](/assets/img/better-waves/phillips.png)